ramses-rf/ramses_rf/README.md

 pip install -r requirements.txt
 ```

-For development, see our [Developer's Resource](README-developers.md)
+For development, more setup is required.
+Please follow the steps in our [Developer's Resource](README-developers.md)

 ## Ramses_rf CLI